How much is your case worth?Get a free case evaluation

 - Larger turning radius.
 Be alert for the wide swing of large trucks that are turning right or left, and stay out of the path of the swing of the rear end of the truck.

 - Less maneuverability.
 Bear in mind that large trucks do not have the maneuverability of smaller vehicles.
 The average 18 wheeler can be 70 to 80 feet long.
 They weigh more, require more room for turns, and take longer to stop and start.
-According to the California DMV, these trucks must be driven in the far right lane of the highway, unless posted otherwise, or in the lane just to the left of the far right lane when there are four or more traffic lanes in one direction.
+According to the California traffic statistics, these trucks must be driven in the far right lane of the highway, unless posted otherwise, or in the lane just to the left of the far right lane when there are four or more traffic lanes in one direction.

 While safe driving is important under any circumstances, motorists are wise to take extra caution with large commercial trucks because of the potential for serious injury in a car accident with such a large and heavy vehicle.